1 /////////////////////////////////////////////////////////////////////////////

 269 and @c wxCAP_BUTT.
 The default is @c wxCAP_ROUND.

-273 virtual void SetCap(wxPenCap capStyle
+273 virtual void SetCap(wxPenCap capStyle);

 277 The pen's colour is changed to the given colour.

-281 virtual void SetColour(wxColour
+281 virtual void SetColour(wxColour& colour);

-282 virtual void SetColour(unsigned char red
+282 virtual void SetColour(unsigned char red, unsigned char green, unsigned char blue);

 286 Associates an array of pointers to dashes (defined as char in X, DWORD under